julien-fontan/Embedded-autonomous-driving-control-system/README.md

-# Lane-Following System for Autonomous Vehicle
+# Lane-following system for autonomous vehicle

 This project implements a line detection and lane-following system for an autonomous vehicle, using a Raspberry Pi, a camera, and computer vision algorithms.